Rapt007/Interview-Preparation/README.md

    - Finding the min and max element within an array.
    - Finding the min and max element within the range of an array.
    - Finding the min and max value in 2D array.
-   - Number of Even Digits in an array
+   - Number of Even Digits in an array (Leet Code: Find Number with Even Number of Digits)
+   - Finding maximum wealth in 2D array (Leet Code: Richest Customer Wealth)